 Lawyers are expensive.
 Even for those who are comfortably middle class, the cost of a lawsuit can cause serious hardship.
 For people of more modest means, paid counsel is simply out of reach for matters as important as evictions, mortgage foreclosures, child custody and child support proceedings, and debt collection cases.
 Nor is there a right to counsel in most categories of civil legal matters.

-NCAJ has identified 25 policies every state should adopt to ensure that people who should be able to get help from a lawyer, are actually able to.
+In the Attorney Access Index, NCAJ identified 25 policies every state should adopt to ensure that people who should be able to get help from lawyers, are actually able to.
 We then looked at every US state to determine how many of these policies they actually have in place.
-In our findings, we track such key policies as: "civil rights to counsel," policies for promoting pro bono service, "unbundling" laws, and policies providing for the publication of court data on the number of people without lawyers in the courts.
+In our findings, we track such key policies as: "civil rights to counsel," laws governing pro bono legal aid, "unbundling laws", and laws directing courts to publish data on the number of people without lawyers in the courts.

 Our Civil Legal Aid Attorney Count findings for each state reflect how far almost all the states are from reaching the Justice Index policy goal.
 Key findings include: